 Simple snacks again this year: Fresh baked bread (a big hit!), dried fruit, sliced apples, crackers and cheese, etc etc.

-Still looking for leather headbands/wristbands, but this shop could feature making jewelry with the giant bag of adhesive jewells I picked up at Oriental Trading.
-What are your ideas?
+Still looking for leather headbands/wristbands, but this shop could feature making jewelry with the giant bag of adhesive jewels I picked up at Oriental Trading.

 Check out this School Activity Website for ways to mummify dolls, chickens, and learn about canopic jars (is that too much for VBS?)